 With a GPU (RTX 4090, 24 GB VRAM), responses are near-instant and you can run models up to 30B parameters comfortably.

-Open WebUI and Ollama update frequently.
+Open WebUI and Ollama ship updates often.
 To upgrade:

 bash